Whitney Smith

-Whitney Smith Jr. (February 26, 1940 – November 17, 2016) was an American professional vexillologist and scholar of flags.
-He originated the term vexillology, which refers to the scholarly analysis of all aspects of flags.
+Whitney Smith Jr. (February 26, 1940 – November 17, 2016) was an American vexillologist.
+He coined the term vexillology, which refers to the scholarly analysis of all aspects of flags.
 He was a founder of several vexillology organizations.
 Smith was a Laureate and a Fellow of the International Federation of Vexillological Associations.

 Early life and education

 Whitney Smith Jr. was born on February 26, 1940, to Mildred and Whitney Smith.
 As a youth, he lived in Lexington and Winchester, Massachusetts.
-With Patriots' Day memories and a 1946 gift of The Golden Encyclopedia, Smith's interest in flags was started.
+Smith credited his interest in flags to his memories of Massachusetts Patriots' Day celebrations and a gift of The Golden Encyclopedia when he was about 6 years old.

 At Harvard, he studied political science and received a bachelor's degree in the field in 1961.
-During his time at Harvard, Smith designed the flag of Guyana.
-He received his doctorate in political science at Boston University in 1964; political symbolism was the subject of his dissertation.
+During his time at Harvard, Smith designed the flag of Guyana after corresponding with Guyanese premier Cheddi Jagan via mail.
+He received his doctorate in political science at Boston University in 1968; political symbolism was the subject of his dissertation.

 Career

 Smith had his first article published at age 18.
-By 1960, he was consulting with the Encyclopaedia Britannica.
+By 1960, he was consulting with the Encyclopædia Britannica.